lighttransport/prnet-infer/README.md

 ### Use dlib

-With dlib, it can automatically detect and crop face region of input image.
+It can automatically detect and crop face region of input image when using dlib.

 Clone dlib with git submodule.